Luke 14:25-33

 Read the passage again, slowly.
 Consider how God has spoken to you and respond back to Him.
 You may want to consider how this passage is asking you to act differently.

-The rightly ordered life requires that your first and most important relationship be between you and God, then next your spouse, then your children, and then everyone, and everything else.
+The rightly ordered life requires that your first and most important relationship must be between you and God, then next your spouse, then your children, and then everyone, and everything else.
 If you get this order wrong, or lose track of what is really important, you will invariably create a false idol in your life and the evil one will exploit that, put you into slavery, tie that thing around your neck like a leash, and then drag you into hell with it.

 You must put Jesus first, and when you do, all other things will fall into place.
 It is not a pious idea, it is the true, and real fact about our human existence.
 So if you have something in your life that has become a false idol, put God first, and rightly order your life.
 Take everything to Him, and then you will find the peace that we all desire and the happiness that God wants for us all.